DarshilDholakia/European_Super_League/README.md

     3. Open client-side repo ("esl_frontend") in Visual Studio Code (VSC) and run the following code in the VSC in-built terminal:
         - npm install
         - npm start
-    4. Further instructions to follow
+    4. Interact with site - create/edit your team!